Inventication of "Pet-Rock II"

 For fun I decided to try the original Pet Rock, the one created by Gary Dahl.
 Here's Wikipedia's description of how Dahl came up with the idea:

 This is a classic description of a great invention idea.
 Dahl identified all of the problems with a current product and then set out to improve upon it.
 I wondered what would happen if I inventicated a Pet Rock as a serious alternative to a real pet.
-The answer is that the Pet Rock scored as well as the Gator-Grip, a product that was successful on DRTV and has been been selling for over twenty years in mainline retailers like Home Depot, Sears and Wal-Mart.
+The answer is that the Pet Rock scored as well as the Gator-Grip, a product that was successful on DRTV, and sold for over twenty years in mainstream retailers like Home Depot, Sears, and Wal-Mart.
 Dahl's Pet Rock was a short lived fad, but it made him a millionaire in less than a year and was a success by any definition.

 Many of the inventions we see at Invention City are improvements and variations on existing products.
 Indeed, one of the best ways to find success is to make a meaningful improvement in terms of price or performance to a product that is already well established.
 For our Pet-Rock II inventication the improvement (a thought exercise) was laser cutting pet names into the surface of the rock.
 The laser cutting would add some cost but even with the added cost Pet-Rock II would still sell at 5X cost and be highly profitable.